Benghazi suspect convicted on four lesser counts, does not face death penalty

 Defense attorneys argued the interrogation tactic was illegal, but Khattala did identify other members of the Islamic extremist militia group blamed for the Benghazi attack.
 Among the men he pegged was Mustafa al-Imam, who was captured last month and faces trial in the same federal courthouse in Washington.

-Fox News' Jake Gibson and the Associated Press contributed to this report.
+Fox News' Jake Gibson and Catherine Herridge contributed to this report.
+The Associated Press also contributed to this report.